PradeepLoganathan/pradeepl-blog/content/blog/securing-the-supply-chain-for-developers/index.md

 - Securing the software supply chain is a shared responsibility that requires collaboration across all teams.
 - Developers play a crucial role by adopting secure practices and proactively addressing vulnerabilities.
-- **Call to action**: Developers should prioritize security in their everyday tasks and contribute to building a more secure and resilient software ecosystem.
+- **Call to action**: Developers should prioritize security in their everyday tasks, leverage CI/CD automation, and contribute to building a more secure and resilient software ecosystem.

 ---